mlrun/mlrun/docs/install/kubernetes.md

 > mysql database fails to start.
 The workaround for now is to opt out of pipelines by installing the chart with the
 > `--set pipelines.mysql.enabled=false`.

-## Configuring Online Feature Store
+## Configuring the online feature store
 The MLRun Community Edition now supports the online feature store.
 To enable it, you need to first deploy a REDIS service that is accessible to your MLRun CE cluster.
 To deploy a REDIS service, refer to the following [link](https://redis.io/docs/getting-started/).